Bearly-Codes/PurdueCSGuide/An Idiot's Guide to Purdue CS.md

 A role that's far, far worse than "Responsible Student" is "The Best".
 You were the best in high school, and now you've got to be the best in college.
 You try to do everything all at once, because you're in competition with everyone.
 You've got to constantly prove your superiority, constantly take on more responsibility, get an A+ in every class, and if you don't you'll have a nervous breakdown.
 Similar roles include "Gifted" or "Smart", you're doing things because they're what smart people do, not because they have any relationship at all to any of your goals.
 Additionally, because roles related to being smart or studious hyperfocus on GPA, they often leave people with little time to do extracurriculars, even if the GPA cost of doing an extracurricular would be worth it.

+Additionally, roles prevent the use of tools that would otherwise be available and useful.
+Accepting an F on your transcript because you know you plan on retaking a class, withdrawing from a class that is more difficult this semester than the next, these are not the actions of a Responsible Student and they're certainly not what The Best does, but for you they might be optimal.
+Maybe skipping class _is_ the responsible thing to do.

 Don't fall into a role.
 If you do something, do it because it'll help you achieve your goals.
 If an A+ won't matter to recruiters and your goal is to get a job, then an A+ should always be a pleasant surprise but never something you shoot for.
 Fall into a role and you're likely to spend your valuable time _extremely_ inefficiently, learn less than you otherwise could've, and miss out on a plethora of opportunities.
 ### Clarify Your Goals